 Through the last century, the world has evolved by leaps and bounds.

-The year 2020 is deemed to be the year of the Fourth Industrial Revolution.
+This decade is deemed to be turning point of the Fourth Industrial Revolution.
 The Fourth Industrial Revolution or I4 as it is popularly known as is all about developments in game-changing technology to gear the world towards becoming a better and more efficient place.

 It’s time to embrace cutting edge technology including AI (Artificial Intelligence), 3D Printing, robotics, gene editing, cloud computing, augmented reality, drones, and autonomous vehicles to name a few.

 Way back in the 18th century, the First Industrial Revolution introduced the power of steam-powered industries to the world.
 During the early 19th century the Second Industrial Revolution brought the benefits of manufacturing and mass production to the human race.
 The onset of the 21 century saw the Third Revolution and the magic of digitalization and the internet.

 The Fourth Industrial Revolution is already becoming a part of our daily life.
 From ordering food online, looking for book recommendations, online markets, travel reviews, and bookings, to digital health care and education, the web of the Fourth Industrial Revolution is slowly encompassing us.
 And I4 brings with it the promise of increasing income levels of the human populace along with improving the way we live our lives.